 Then, you head North via the coast.
 Everybody needs vitamin sea, especially during the winter.
 The blues were quite spectacular!

-We stayed at Travelodge hotels during our road trip which are affordable, well located and extremely convenient.
+We stayed at Travelodge during our road trip which is affordable, well located and extremely convenient.

 Have you been to Wales?
-Where was your favourite spot?
+Where was your favorite spot?